Advanced Module 6 HTF Mapping Liquidity Analysis ICT Models Scaling Mastery

 Psychological Liquidity

-Round numbers, whole numbers, and psychological levels where retail traders place orders based on emotion rather than analysis.
+Round numbers, whole numbers, and psychological levels where retail traders place orders based on emotion rather than analysis. $50,000, $60,000, $70,000 โ€“ these levels act as magnets.
+Institutions know that retail will place orders at these levels, making them prime liquidity pools to target.
+Mark every 5k/10k increment as potential liquidity.

 E